The Law Society of British Columbia has disbarred a BC lawyer, Darren Hart, for the second time.

 In July 2021, the B.C.
-Supreme Court appointed a custodian over Hart’s law practice.
+Supreme Court appointed a custodian over the law firm.

 We hope you found this article on how the lawyer got disbarred twice interesting.
-Darren Hart and Sylvia Murr ran Hart Legal, and a lot of people were harmed.
+The BC lawyer and Sylvia Murr ran the law firm, and a lot of people were harmed.
 Always check a lawyer’s online reviews before hiring.